knewyousir/WFI-session-3/readme.md

 })
 ```

-Include it in the output:
+And include it in the output:

 ```js
 // our third route